 Recyclability of Paper Packaging Limited by Use of Plastics or Adhesives

-In the European plastics production of 55 million t (2020), 40 % alone is accounted by the production of plastic packaging.
-At the same time, plastic packaging accounts for about 60 % of global plastic waste.
+In the European plastics production of 55 million tons (2020), 40 percent alone is accounted by the production of plastic packaging.
+At the same time, plastic packaging accounts for about 60 percent of global plastic waste.
 The reduction of plastic in packaging is therefore of central importance from an environmental and sustainability point of view and has reached the highest priority worldwide.

 The urgently needed expansion of existing and the establishment of new recycling capacities and adequate closed-loop logistics is a challenging, time-consuming and cost-intensive undertaking.
 One important alternative is the substitution of plastics with environmentally friendly, recyclable, natural fiber-based materials such as paper.

 The joints required for the production and sealing of paper packaging, which are subject to certain requirements in terms of mechanical resistance and impermeability, have so far required the addition of foreign substances, such as plastics or adhesives.
 These unavoidable material impurities lead either to complex and cost-intensive recycling processes, to a reduction in the quality of the recycled material or to the loss of the paper for further recycling.

 Paper Joining without Impurities for the Increased Demand of Paper Packaging